Non-12-Step Rehab Program

 - Understanding and maintaining a secure sense of self.
 The stable self is a container with boundaries and limits and sensitive areas.
 Adults can become aware of how they are either affirmed or invalidated by others.

 - Identifying and not avoiding realistic conflict with others.
 Learning conflict resolution skills.

 - Maintaining adequate self-care.
 All clinical and nutritional needs are addressed.

-We use SMART Recovery Self Help Groups as alternatives to 12 Step Help Groups.
-We focus on non-12 step rehab programs because AA’s 12-Step program is not “treatment,” and many of our clients have come to us because they realized they needed to see a doctor more than they needed a meeting.
-What is Smart Recovery?
-We pioneered the non 12 step programs treatment approach to meet the needs of patients who are serious about recovery.
-It has shown to be the most effective approach to overcoming the conditions of alcoholism and drug addiction.
-Organized in different formats, self-help groups may also be started during treatment.
-Inspire Malibu is the only non 12 step, disease model, therapy based program in the world.
-There may be other non 12 step programs however, we believe that addiction is a chronic medical condition.
+We focus on non-12 step rehab programs because traditional 12-Step programs are focused on support rather than science-based treatment.
+Many of our clients have come to us because they realized they needed to see a doctor more than they needed a meeting.
+We pioneered the non 12-step program treatment approach to meet the needs of patients who are serious about recovery.
+It has shown to be the most effective approach to overcoming alcoholism and drug addiction.
+Inspire Malibu offers the only non-12-step therapy-based program in the world that treats addiction as a chronic medical condition.